keithgroup/mbGDML/docs/source/index.rst

    Chmiela, S.; et al. *Sci.
 Adv.* **2017** *3* (5), e1603015.
 DOI: `10.1126/sciadv.1603015 <https://doi.org/10.1126/sciadv.1603015>`_

 However, GDML is not inherently size or species transferable.
-Meaning changing the number or types of atoms is not allowed after a GDML model is trained---making simulations on arbitrarily sized systems like solvents futile.
+This means changing the number or types of atoms is not allowed after a GDML model is trained---making simulations on arbitrarily sized systems, like solvents, futile.
 To circumvent this limitation, we developed a many-body approach where GDML learns *n*-body interactions to have an efficiently trained, transferable ML potential.

 .. image:: images/explicit-water-methanol-mbe-allorders.svg